MongoEngine/mongoengine/docs/guide/defining-documents.rst

 ====================
 Document classes that inherit **directly** from :class:`~mongoengine.Document` will have their own **collection** in the database.
-The name of the collection is by default the name of the class, converted to lowercase (so in the example above, the collection would be called `page`).
+The name of the collection is by default the name of the class converted to snake_case (e.g if your Document class is named `CompanyUser`, the corresponding collection would be `company_user`).
 If you need to change the name of the collection (e.g. to use MongoEngine with an existing database), then create a class dictionary attribute called :attr:`meta` on your document, and set :attr:`collection` to the name of the collection that you want your document class to use::